How long does Confirmation (Scottish probate) take in Scotland? And what can you do to speed it up?

 Subscribe to our free Introduction to Probate in Scotland email series

-The probate process in Scotland can be a complex journey filled with uncertainties.
+The process of applying for Confirmation (Scottish Probate) can be a complex journey filled with uncertainties.
 One of the most common uncertainties people have is how long the probate process can take.

-In this blog, we will explore probate timelines and proactive steps you can take to speed up the process.
+In this guide, we will explore probate timelines and proactive steps you can take to speed up the process.

 Here you’ll find:

-• Factors that influence how long probate takes in Scotland
+• Factors that influence how long it takes to get Confirmation (Scottish Probate)

-• Disputes and legal challenges that can slow down probate
+• Disputes and legal challenges that can slow down the process

-• Estimated timeline of how long probate takes in Scotland
+• Estimated timeline of how long in takes to ger Confirmation in Scotland

-• Proactive steps to speed up the probate process
+• Proactive steps to speed up the process

-Before we dive into how long probate can take in Scotland, let’s quickly define what probate is and how it works.
-This will help you understand why probate can take as long as it does and where you can take proactive steps to speed it up.
+Before we dive into how long it can take to get Confirmation, let’s quickly define what Confirmation is and how it works.
+This will help you understand why it can take as long as it does and where you can take proactive steps to speed it up.

-More specifically, it refers to a court process that is often required to give someone named in a Will (or the next of kin where there is no Will) the authority to deal with all of their assets.
-The court process is officially called
+Part of this is a court process that is often required to give someone named in a Will (or the next of kin where there is no Will) the authority to deal with all of their assets.
+The court process is called

 'Confirmation' in Scotland.

-Basics of the Scottish probate process and its timeline
+Basics of the Confirmation process and its timeline

 Role of the executor